African Cemetery No. 2 (Lexington, Kentucky): Restoration

 On April 4, 2002, volunteers from Canine Solutions International searched, mapped, and studied the physical grounds of the cemetery.

 The approach to preserving the cemetery grave stones was the subject of a paper by M. Riegerta and A. Turkington.
 The paper published in Building and Environment discusses the "scientific knowledge of decay processes with conservation theory and the needs of stakeholders".

+In 2012, the Lexington Public Library produced a documentary about the African Cemetery No. 2 and the restoration efforts.